mohan-chinnappan-n/continuation-server/README.md

 ## Callout pattern selection considerations

-If you are making the **sync** call to a service, here is the limits:
+If you are making a **sync** call to a service, here is the limits:
 Number of synchronous concurrent transactions for long-running transactions that last longer than 5 seconds for each org	10

 This is called 10 by 5, so 11th call in this situation will be denied.